cms-opendata-workshop/workshop2024-lesson-docker/episodes/04-apptainer.md

 ## Challenges from the previous episode

 If you skipped the previous episode because you are working on a remote cluster, [go back one page](03-docker-for-cms-opendata.md#exercises) and try the exercises using apptainer.
 The main goal of these exercises is to make sure you are able to execute important commands inside the containers and access stored files.
-If you need help, contact us in Mattermost.
+Recall that for the ROOT exercise, `start_vnc` and `stop_vnc` should not be necessary.
+If you need help, contact us in [Mattermost](https://mattermost.web.cern.ch/cmsodws2024/channels/apptainer-help).

 ::::::::::::::::::::::::::::